 Valletta is bustling place welcoming thousands of visitors daily.
 Government has most of its offices situated here and many law firms are headquartered in the streets around the Law courts.
 Retail shops dominate the main streets and piazzas of the city.
 Evenings in Valletta are less hectic than daytime but one can enjoy plenty of activities at the city’s main cultural venues or a drinks at its many cafes, restaurants and bars.

-In 2018, Valletta will be Europe’s capital of culture.
+In 2018, Valletta was Europe’s capital of culture.